bisakhmondal/blog.bisakh/data/blog/Monitoring-with-Datadog-in-Apache-APISIX.md

   </div>
 </div>

-Monitoring is an integral part of any application delivery.
-It is mainly because the complexity of IT products and consumer-facing application development is increasing day by day.
+As the complexity of IT products and consumer-facing application development increases, monitoring becomes an integral part of any application delivery.
 Additionally, to meet the endless demand of rapid upgrade cycles while ensuring stability, streamlined performance and keeping a perfect balance between SLIs with SLOs and SLAs - effective monitoring is immensely important.

-`Apache APISIX` decouples observability concerns from the application itself which gives the developers an advantage of building applications focussing just only on the business logic when APISIX will take care of observability for the platform of their choice.
-This article talks about the recent addition of a new plugin `datadog` to integrate widely used monitoring and analytics tool [Datadog](https://www.datadoghq.com/) into the Apache APISIX monitoring suite.
+`Apache APISIX` decouples observability concerns from the application, which gives the developers an advantage of building applications focussing just only on the business logic when APISIX will take care of observability for the platform of their choice.
+This article talks about the recent addition of a new plugin `datadog`, and gives detailed instructions on how to integrate [Datadog](https://www.datadoghq.com/), which is a widely used monitoring and analysis tool, into the Apache APISIX monitoring suite.

 ## Introducing Apache APISIX

 [Apache APISIX](https://apisix.apache.org/) is a dynamic, real-time, high-performance API gateway that provides load balancing, dynamic upstream, canary release, fine-grained routing, rate limiting, service degradation, circuit breaking, authentication, observability, and hundreds of other features.
 In addition, the gateway supports dynamic plugin changes along with hot-loading.
 Apache APISIX can be used to proxy traditional NORTH-SOUTH traffic, as well as EAST-WEST traffic between services, or as a k8s ingress controller.
-The datadog plugin for Apache APISIX allows users to export valuable metrics to [DatadogHQ](https://app.datadoghq.com/) to have a holistic lookup along with the incticate details of the microservice mesh.
+The datadog plugin for Apache APISIX allows users to export valuable metrics to [DatadogHQ](https://app.datadoghq.com/) to have a holistic lookup along with the intricate details of the microservice mesh.

 ## Introducing Datadog

-[Datadog](https://www.datadoghq.com/) is a _Cloud Monitoring as a Service_ solution for observability in cloud-scale applications providing monitoring of servers, databases, tools, and services, through a SaaS-based data analytics platform.
-As of Q1-2021 ([source](https://businessquant.com/datadog-number-of-customers-worldwide)), more than 15 thousand customers uses Datadog for distributed monitoring and security.
+[[Datadog](https://www.datadoghq.com/) is a _Cloud Monitoring as a Service_ solution for observability in cloud-scale applications providing monitoring of servers, databases, tools, and services, through a SaaS-based data analytics platform.
+As of Q1-2021 ([source](https://businessquant.com/datadog-number-of-customers-worldwide)), more than 15,000 customers uses Datadog for distributed monitoring and security.

 ## Demystifying Observability & Monitoring

 In software, `Observability` refers to the telemetry produced by services.
-There are three pillars of observability - Logs, Metrics & Traces.
+There are three pillars of observability - Logs, Metrics, and Traces.
 While `Monitoring` refers to collecting, processing, aggregating, and displaying real-time quantitative data about a system, such as query counts and types, error counts and types, processing times, and server lifetimes.
 In general, what we know by monitoring is actually `Whitebox-Monitoring` which is the monitoring based on the metrics exposed by the internals of the system.
 We often do consult a dashboard (usually a web UI) that provides the summary view of the service's core metrics.
 Monitoring is crucial for analyzing long term trends, alerting and building dashboards.
 In a nutshell, Observability is achieved when data/useful information is collected from the system that you wish to monitor and monitoring is the actual task of collecting and displaying the data.

 ## About APISIX-Datadog Plugin

-The datadog plugin pushes its custom metrics to the DogStatsD server, comes bundled with Datadog agent over the UDP connection.
+The `datadog` plugin pushes its custom metrics to the DogStatsD server, comes bundled with Datadog agent over the UDP connection.
 DogStatsD basically is an implementation of StatsD protocol which collects the custom metrics for Apache APISIX agent, aggregates it into a single data point and sends it to the configured Datadog server.

-> To learn more about DogStatsD, please visit [DogStatsD](https://docs.datadoghq.com/developers/dogstatsd/?tab=hostagent) documentation.
+To learn more about DogStatsD, please visit [DogStatsD](https://docs.datadoghq.com/developers/dogstatsd/?tab=hostagent) documentation.

-Apache APISIX agent, for every request response cycle, export the following metrics to DogStatsD server if the datadog plugin is enabled:
+Apache APISIX agent exports the following metrics to DogStatsD server for every request response cycle, if the datadog plugin is enabled:

 | Metric Name          | StatsD Type | Description                                                                                                 |
 | -------------------- | ----------- | ----------------------------------------------------------------------------------------------------------- |